Log in if you already have an account.

 notion-create-database

 Creates a new Notion database with the specified properties schema.
 If no title property provided, "Name" is auto-added.
-Returns Markdown with schema and SQLite definition.
+Returns Markdown with schema, SQLite definition, and data source ID in <data-source> tag for use with update_data_source and query_data_sources tools.
 Property types: title (required), rich_text, number, select, multi_select, date, people, checkbox, url, email, phone_number, formula, relation, rollup. <example description="Minimal">{"properties": {}}</example> <example description="Task DB">{"parent": {"page_id": "f336d0bc-b841-465b-8045-024475c079dd"}, "title": [{"text": {"content": "Tasks"}}], "properties": {"Status": {"type": "select", "select": {"options": [{"name": "To Do", "color": "red"}, {"name": "Done", "color": "green"}]}}, "Due Date": {"type": "date", "date": {}}}}</example>

 notion-create-pages